Long and wonkish note alert — please refresh your coffee before you start reading!

 Fourth (and this is where this note gets really wonkish), all the presentations pointed to some fundamental questions about the utility and purpose of LPAD.
 To capture the spirit of these interwoven questions, I am going to try a Q&A format.
 Not all of this was discussed in detail at the public meeting — I am weaving together materials from multiple sources to produce this commentary:

 - What does LPAD create that didn’t exist before?
-From one perspective, nothing here is new as FDA has always used risk-benefit as part of its integrated thinking.
+From one perspective, nothing here is new as FDA has always used benefit-risk as part of its integrated thinking.
 On the other hand, LPAD does provide FDA with a way to explicitly reinforce the idea of limited use and convey to this the prescribing community.
 You can see this from the Arikayce label (here): the word “limited” appears 6 times in the first few paragraphs of the left-hand column on page 1, including once as LIMITED (all caps, bold) and again as LIMITED (just all caps).
 Combined with the requirement for stewardship programs and surveillance by CDC, it is very likely that an LPAD-labeled drug would be used appropriately.

 That said, I also think it is noteworthy that the idea of LPAD was to my knowledge first introduced in Jan 2013, the LPAD legislation was signed into law 4 years later (13 Dec 2016), and in the interim FDA effectively implemented most of the elements of LPAD by moving to allow approvals with single pivotal non-inferiority trials and by working to clarify suitable endpoints via various FNIH-led projects (for a summary of this work, see Rex JH et al. Clin Infect Dis 2017, link).
 Viewed through this lens, it is perhaps unsurprising that LPAD’s impact on approval pathways has been relatively limited — most of what was needed was already up and running, albeit now with explicit statutory blessing from Congress.